Reflective and coreflective subcategories: Preliminaries

 A subcategory $\mathcal{B}$ of an abelian category $\mathcal{A}$ is called \textit{abelian exact} if $\mathcal{B}$ is abelian and the inclusion functor is exact.
 This is equivalent to $\mathcal{B}$ being closed under taking finite coproducts, kernels and cokernels.
 When $\mathcal{A}$ is also bicomplete, a subcategory $\mathcal{B}$ is called \emph{fully exact} when it is closed under taking kernels, cokernels, coproducts and products.
 Equivalently, when $\mathcal{B}$ is an abelian exact subcategory closed under taking arbitrary products and coproducts.

 An abelian category $\mathcal{A}$ is said to be \emph{AB3} if it is cocomplete, \emph{AB4} if it is AB3 and has exact coproducts, and \emph{AB5} if it is AB3 and has exact directed colimits.
 Dually, one has \emph{AB3$^*$}, \emph{AB4$^*$} and \emph{AB5$^*$} abelian categories.
-An abelian category is called \emph{Grothendieck} if it is AB5 and has a generator.
+An abelian category is called \emph{Grothendieck} if it is AB5 and has a generator or, equivalently, a set of generators.

 An object $F$ of an additive category $\mathcal{A}$ with direct limits is \textit{finitely presented} if the functor $\mathcal{A}(F,-)$ preserves direct limits.
 In such case, we denote by $\fp(\mathcal{A})$ the subcategory of all finitely presented objects of $\mathcal{A}$.
 The category $\mathcal{A}$ is called \emph{finitely accessible} (or \emph{locally finitely presented} in the terminology of \cite{CB}) when $\fp (\mathcal{A})$ is skeletally small and each object of $\mathcal{A}$ is a direct limit of objects in $\fp (\mathcal{A})$.
 When such a category is also abelian, it is automatically a Grothendieck category (see \cite[Section 2.4]{CB}).
-A finitely accessible Grothendieck category $\mathcal{A}$ on which $\fp (\mathcal{A})$ is a fully exact subcategory (equivalently, closed under taking kernels) is called \emph{locally coherent}.
+A finitely accessible Grothendieck category $\mathcal{A}$ on which $\fp (\mathcal{A})$ is an abelian exact subcategory (equivalently, closed under taking kernels) is called \emph{locally coherent}.

 Recall that if $\mathcal{C}$ is any category and $I$ is any small category, then a \emph{diagram of shape $I$} in $\mathcal{C}$ is just a functor $I\rightarrow\mathcal{C}$.
 The category of diagrams of shape $I$ in $\mathcal{C}$ will be denoted by $[I,\mathcal{C}]$.
 It is well-known that if $\mathcal{C}$ is AB3 abelian (resp.
 AB3$^*$ abelian), then so is $[I,\mathcal{C}]$ and colimits (resp. limits) in it are calculated pointwise.